-- An enthusiasm for innovation and developing teaching and learning. - An excellent understanding of engagement and how to motivate students. - Detailed knowledge of current developments in education including the use of the Pupil Premium

-• Knowledge and experience of intervention strategies
+- An enthusiasm for innovation and developing teaching and learning. - An excellent understanding of engagement and how to motivate students. - A sound understanding of modern pedagogy methods within the field of teaching Mathematics in relation to Business and Economics - Detailed knowledge of current developments in education including the use of the Pupil Premium - Knowledge and experience of intervention strategies